terschure/reimagined-lamp/PROCESS.md

 ![](doc/NetworkSketch.jpg)

 # Day 2
 Setting up folder structure and deciding what data is needed.
-Ideally, the user may be allowed to filter on the specific species, their habitat or their interactions.
+Ideally, the user may be allowed to filter on the specific species, their (taxonomic) kingdom, their habitat or their interactions.
 That means that per species there should be a JSON object containing this information, however due to the size of the dataset it may be better to use the API.
 Made some more sketches.

 ![](doc/BundleSketch.jpg)